Introducing error reporting in optics

 Imagine we have a third party library like refined,

-to check if an Int
+offering an Optional to check if an Int is a PortNumber.

 |